Dacia Bigster Review 2025: Price, specs & boot space

 Dacia models have often been given poor Euro NCAP results, with recent examples being the Jogger achieving just one star, and the Duster three stars.
 The latter is probably more representative of what we can expect once the Bigster is tested, as it's more closely related.

-It's worth noting that a lot of the Duster's lacklustre result has to do with its available electronic safety systems plus the performance of the safety features it actually has.
+It's worth noting that a lot of the Duster's lacklustre result has to do with its available electronic safety systems, or lack thereof, plus the performance of the safety features it actually has.
 The rating for that part of the assessment was 57% overall, compared to 70% for its adult occupant protection ability and 84% for child occupant protection.
 It was also only rated at 60% for its vulnerable road user protection.

-As far as the safety equipment goes, the Bigster gets autonomous emergency braking, traffic sign recognition with speeding alert, lane keeping assistance, driver attention warning and an emergency call system.
+Again, we should say that this a deliberate strategy from Dacia to omit such systems to keep costs down, rather than any systems not working as they should.
+As far as the present safety equipment goes, the Bigster gets autonomous emergency braking, traffic sign recognition with speeding alert, lane keeping assistance, driver attention warning and an emergency call system.

 MPG and fuel costs: What does a Dacia Bigster cost to run?